Sanix-Darker/sanixdk.xyz/content/blogs/how-to-make-a-password-generator-using-brainfuck-part-1-3.md

 Maybe some of you already found the flaws and ways to optimize the code (but it's the part of the game ;)).

-You can get the full first version of the source code here : https://gist.github.com/Sanix-Darker/e9e2438a2333b3e3589884b91b27ec60
+You can get the full first version of the source code [HERE](https://gist.github.com/Sanix-Darker/e9e2438a2333b3e3589884b91b27ec60)

 ## CONCLUSION | END OF PART 1